Steelers Podcast: All the latest from the BTSC family of Pittsburgh Steelers podcasts, Wednesday edition

 Nonetheless, enjoy the shows below with a brief description of each show.

-From the Steelers’ Cutting Room Floor: A deep dive into the pool of Pat Meyer and Brian Flores
+From the Steelers’ Cutting Room Floor: How the pass defense can return to being elite in 2022

 Join BTSC’s Geoffrey Benedict for weekly player analysis as it pertains to the Men of Steel.
-This week, Geoffrey’s focus turns from players to coaches after the hiring of Pat Meyer to guide the offensive linemen and the addition of Brian Flores as a defensive assistant/outside linebacker's coach.
+This week, Geoffrey’s focus turns back to the defensive side of the ball, namely the secondary and the passing defense.
+It’s film study in audio form.

 Check out the rundown of the show: